cuyu/cuyu.github.io/README.md

 ### CLI

-I've write a python script to generate new mark down file and with some other convenient functions.
+I've written a python script to generate new mark down file and with some other convenient functions.

 #### Prerequisites